wendymiranda/GroupAssignment1.md/mini_group_assignment.md

 **Status Update**: Recently, we have issues with sharing notebook on juypterhub.
 However, after visiting hours, we figured out how to clone each other's work onto juypter hub.

 **Data Update**: We will be working with the [California Healthy Places Index](https://healthyplacesindex.org/) and the [CalEnviroScreen 3.0](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-30).
-As of now, we have decided on what variables we will observe for each dataset.
+As of now, we have decided on what variables we will observe for each dataset, have cleaned up some of the HPI dataset, and have downloaded some census data.
+After cleaning up our HPI and census data, we created a few bar plots and maps that show the top census tracts with the lowest and highest household income and poverty level.
+We also explored which areas in Long Beach have greater tree canopy, park access, and HPI scores.
+We are still deciding on whether to add a third dataset for out project.

-**Concerns**:
+**Concerns**: So far, we have no concerns.